New Constructions of Optimal Binary LCD Codes: New binary LCD codes

 \section{New binary LCD codes}

-In this section, we use methods given in above to construct some new binary LCD codes.
+In this section, we use methods which are given in Sections 2-4 to construct some new binary LCD codes.
 All the calculation results of this section can be found in \cite{Wang}.
-The values of $d_{LCD}(n,k)$ we obtained are presented in Tables 5 and 6, the corresponding construction method can be found in Tables 1 to 4.
+The values of $d_{\LCD}(n,k)$ or the range are presented in Tables 5 and 6, the corresponding construction methods can be found in Tables 1-4.